pratik012/pratik012.github.io/README.md

   - Experience with mobile app architecture, performance optimization, and integration of third-party libraries.

 - 💻 Programming Languages:
+  - JavaScript: Proficient in JavaScript for front-end and back-end web development.
   - Python: Proficient in Python for data analysis, scripting, and automation.
+  - Java: Expertise in Java for Android app development and desktop applications.
   - C and C++: Familiarity with these languages for embedded systems and performance-driven applications.

 - 🖥️ Desktop App Development: